 An employer cannot ask a potential or current employee if they have a disability.
 That is illegal.
 The employer may ask the potential or current employee if they can perform the major functions of the job.
 This will give the employees a chance to let you know if they need a reasonable accommodation.

-- You can request Reasonable Accommodations to use the services at the One-Stop Career Centers.
+You can request Reasonable Accommodations to use the services at the New York State Career Centers.
 You can also ask for Reasonable Accommodations from an employer if this will enable you to "perform the major functions of the job".

-- See a Disability Resource Coordinator or a Labor Services Representative if you need to request a Reasonable Accommodation at any of our One-Stop Career Centers.
+See a Disability Resource Coordinator or a Labor Services Representative if you need to request a Reasonable Accommodation at any of our New York State Career Centers.